 Their sexual relationship would often only be shared with a geisha and in certain cases, the family knew about them, their children and while they could not be recognized on an official level, they were still treated as part of the family with respect.

 It was actually during the World War II when the geisha culture went into a decline and the term ‘geisha girls’ was taken up by prostitutes when trying to lure the American military men.

 This highly deteriorated the image and name of ‘geisha’ and created the false perception that geisha is just another word for a prostitute.

-By 1945 when the women returned to being geishas after the war, they wanted to return the name and culture back to its traditional roots and even worked for better rights for geishas than there were before.
+By 1945 when the women returned to being a geisha after the war, they wanted to restore the name and culture back to its traditional roots and even worked for better rights for geishas.

 As quoted by Liza Dalby in ‘Do They Don’t They’, “After Japan lost the war, geisha dispersed and the profession was in shambles.
 When they regrouped during the Occupation and began to flourish in the 1960s during Japan’s postwar economic boom, the geisha world changed.
 In modern Japan, girls are not sold into indentured service.
 Nowadays, a geisha’s sex life is her private affair.”

 Concluding this piece I would just say that based on this, one can assume that while sexual favours might have been a part of the geisha lifestyle, it was not really the main or focus point at all.

 Instead, being a geisha is a respected profession and something that holds a lot of historical and cultural value that has been completely been brushed over by the sexualising and eroticising of it by popular media.